bobbaluba/rlcg/readme.md

 Basically the quality is not suitable for cryptographic applications, but it should be fine in most use cases.
-With the standard parameters, the generator has a period of 2^32, but this can be increased by adjusting the M and C parameters.
+With the standard parameters, the generator has a period of 2^64.

 See https://en.wikipedia.org/wiki/Linear_congruential_generator
 for more details.